Consensys/verax-documentation/discover/standard-library/nft-portal.md

 import { AttestationPayload } from "../types/Structs.sol";

 contract MyNFTPortal is AbstractPortal, ERC721 {
-  /// @notice Creaes an attestation with the given attestationPayload and validationPayload
+  /// @notice Creates an attestation with the given attestationPayload and validationPayload
   /// @dev Calls the inherited contract's attest function first, and then runs custom NFT logic function attest(
     AttestationPayload memory attestationPayload,